tustin2121/trihard-emerald/REFERENCE.md

 * Trainers
 	* Trainers with line of sight to anything other than 0 must have as their first script command a trainer battle.
 The engine depends on the data being set up in this manner.
 	* Trainers with "no_intro" battle commands must not have line of sight of more than 0.
 The game will crash.
 This is a corollary to the above point.
+* Sprites
+	* Sprite callbacks cannot be NULL.
+If they are, the game will crash.
+Instead set them to `SpriteCallbackDummy`.
 * Default Palette Setup:
 	* Object Palettes 2-5 are standard object palettes.
 All event objects share these palettes.
 	* Object palettes 6-9 are standard object reflection palettes.
 These are so all objects can have a water reflection.